thetoine/wish-you-were-simple/README.markdown

 ### Wish You Were Simple

-Strip down theme for WordPress.
+Striped down theme for WordPress.